syncfusion-content/blazor-docs/blazor/datagrid/column-template.md

 # Column Template in Blazor DataGrid

-N> Before adding column template to the DataGrid, it is recommended to go through the [template](./templates/#templates) section topic to configure the template.
+> Before adding column template to the DataGrid, it is recommended to go through the [template](./templates/#templates) section topic to configure the template.

 To know about **Column Template** in Blazor DataGrid Component, you can check this video.